KEGS-LD

-KEGS-LD, virtual channel 30 (UHF digital channel 24), is a low-powered television station licensed to Las Vegas, Nevada, United States.
-The station is owned by HC2 Holdings.
+KEGS-LD (channel 30) is a low-power television station in Las Vegas, Nevada, United States.
+The station is owned by Innovate Corp.

 History

 The station's construction permit was issued on January 12, 2007 under the calls of KEGS-LP.
 It changed to the current KEGS-LD on February 5, 2007.

 Digital channels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: